Great for lunch or as a light dinner this truly tasty Smoked Salmon Pizza is a breeze to make! Perfect for busy days and nights!

 Of course, we all know the health benefits that Salmon gives and I won’t bore you with that. 🙂 Google or Bing will be more helpful and informative than me, should you wish to find out more.

 While this is great for lunch or light dinner – it is also perfect as bite-size appetizers!
 And you can easily double the recipe.
-This recipe uses 2 Deli-style Pita breads.
+This recipe uses 2 Deli-style Pita bread.
 Enjoy!

 A little Olive Oil (for brushing the bread), optional